TakshakRamteke/ieeesbjain/readme.md

 ### What is it ❓ :

-ieeesbjain is the project started to create a website for IEEE S.B.Jain Student Branch, simple 🙂
+ieeesbjain is the project started with the goal of creating a website for IEEE S.B.Jain Student Branch, simple 🙂

 ### Setup ⚙️ :